wmason1997/WM-Portfolio/README.md

 to the place-holder websites as well as other styling details.
 The placeholder websites I used were StatMuse for MySQL, IMDb for MongoDB, an Online Calculator for JavaScript, and
 Spotify for Bootstrap.

+I had a tutoring session with Corrado Alfano on 10/15 where he helped me to understand flexbox better.

 ## Screenshots ##

 ![Screenshot](assets/images/WM-Portfolio-Deployed-Site-1.png)